lukaszcz/coqhammer/README.md

   Dependent destruction of `t`.
 A simple wrapper around the `dependent destruction` tactic from the Program module.

+* `sinvert t`

+  Inversion of the conclusion of `t`.
+The term `t` may be quantified - then new existential variables are introduced or new subgoals are generated for the arguments.

+* `sdepinvert t`

+  Dependent inversion of the conclusion of `t`.
+The same as `sinvert t` but may use the `depelim` tactic for inversion.

+* `sapply t`

+  Apply `t` modulo simple heuristic equational reasoning.
+See the `sapp:` option.

 * `bool_reflect`

   Boolean reflection in the goal and in all hypotheses.
 See the